albruevich/Text-Quest-Editor/README.md

 1. Click the button <img src="docs/btn_new.webp" width="30">
 2. Enter the quest name and click **Accept**
 3. The quest name is used as its ID and, unlike Display Name, cannot be changed
-4. The quest name must match the folder name (it is done automatically on creation — it is important not to change it manually)
+4. The quest name must match the folder name (this happens automatically when creating it — it is important not to change it manually)

 ---